bakzonehey/create-your-own-adventure/english/wake-up/vigilante/end/end.md

 You found yourself in the roof top of a worn down commerical building in downtown, and you immediately knew what happened.

-You first met the 2 male vigilante right here, both them and you were chasing the same lead.
+You first met the 2 male vigilantes right here, both them and you were chasing the same lead.

 Thought you were with the criminals, they attacked you.
-1 against wasn't a good odd.
-And both of them were stronger than you.
+1 against 2 wasn't a good odd.
+Especially when both of them were stronger than you.

 The older one held you by your arms from behind, while the younger one took off your belt.

 He took the taser from your belt, and tased you with your own taser.
-When you woke up, you were cuffed to the pipework here.
+When you woke up, you were cuffed to the pipework here with your own cuffs.

 After that, although they realized you were not a criminal, they still thought you are in their way.